Vanuatu: Languages

 The national language of the Republic of Vanuatu is Bislama.
 The official languages are Bislama, English, and French.
 The principal languages of education are English and French.
 The use of English or French as the formal language is split along political lines.

 Bislama is a creole spoken natively in urban areas.
 Combining a typical Melanesian grammar and phonology with an almost entirely English-derived vocabulary, Bislama is the lingua franca of the archipelago, used by the majority of the population as a second language.
 The growth of Bislama as a first language has considerably encroached on the indigenous languages, whose use receded from 73.1% to 63.2% of the population between 1999 and 2009.

 In addition, 113 indigenous languages, all of which are Southern Oceanic languages except for three outlier Polynesian languages, are spoken in Vanuatu.
 The density of languages per capita is the highest of any nation in the world, with an average of only 2,000 speakers per language.
-All vernacular languages of Vanuatu (i.e., excluding Bislama) belong to the Oceanic branch of the Austronesian family.